MyCaffe/MyCaffe/README.md

 binary files allowing an easy exchange between the MyCaffe and C++ CAFFE platforms.

-Most of the MyCaffe C# code is very similar to the C++ CAFFE code, for our goal is to extend the CAFFE platform to C# programmers, while maintaining compatibility with Caffe's solver descriptions, model descriptions and binary weight format.
+Most of the MyCaffe C# code is very similar to the C++ CAFFE code, for our goal is to extend the CAFFE platform to C# programmers, while maintaining compatibility with CAFFE's solver descriptions, model descriptions and binary weight format.

 To get started with the MyCaffe C# source, check out the <a href="https://github.com/mycaffe">MyCaffe open-source</a> project on GitHub.